ritheesh4/learn-node/README.md

 NPM(Node package Manager)
 ----
 - Node manager is the command line interface app that automatically comes included with node js which we use to install and manage open source packages.

+- nodemon (package): Automatically restarts the server once a change has been saved.